MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

    }
    ```

-1. Within the Remote Desktop session to **az140-cl-vm42**, from the **Administrator: Windows PowerShell ISE** console, run the following to install Hyper-V and its management tools, including the Hyper-V PowerShell module on the Windows Virtual Desktop hosts:
+1. Within the Remote Desktop session to **az140-cl-vm42**, from the **Administrator: Windows PowerShell ISE** console, run the following to install Hyper-V and its management tools, including the Hyper-V PowerShell module on the Azure Virtual Desktop hosts:

    ```powershell
    $wvdhosts = 'az140-21-p1-0','az140-21-p1-1','az140-21-p1-2'